nih-niddk-mbs/StochasticGene.jl/README.md

 - `temp=1.0`: MCMC temperature
 - `tempanneal=100.`: annealing temperature
 - `temprna=1.`: reduce RNA counts by temprna compared to dwell times
-- `traceinfo=(1.0, 1., -1, 1.)`: 4-tuple of frame interval of intensity traces, starting frame time in minutes, ending frame time (use -1 for last index), and fraction of observed active traces for simultaneous joint traces, the fraction of active traces is a vector of the active fractions for each trace, e.g. (1.0, 1., -1, [.5, .7])
+- `traceinfo=(1.0, 1., -1, 1.)`: 4-tuple = (frame interval of intensity traces, starting frame time in minutes, ending frame time (use -1 for last index), fraction of observed active traces); for simultaneous joint traces, the fraction of active traces is a vector of the active fractions for each trace, e.g. (1.0, 1., -1, [.5, .7])
 - `TransitionType=""`: String describing G transition type, e.g. "3state", "KP" (kinetic proofreading), "cyclic", or if hierarchical, coupled
 - `transitions::Tuple=([1,2],[2,1])`: tuple of vectors that specify state transitions for G states, e.g. ([1,2],[2,1]) for classic 2-state telegraph model and ([1,2],[2,1],[2,3],[3,1]) for 3-state kinetic proofreading model
 - `warmupsteps=0`: number of MCMC warmup steps to find proposal distribution covariance